Getting Windows 95 and 98 to boot to MS-DOS

 Click Start, Shutdown, and Shutdown the computer in MS-DOS mode.

 Type cd\ to get to the C:\> prompt.

 Locate the line BOOTGUI=1 and change the line to BOOTGUI=0

 Save the file and reboot your computer.

 Tip: These steps will not work for any version of Windows after Windows 98.
-If you want to boot to an command line prompt or DOS prompt in later versions of Windows such as Windows XP, consider using a bootable diskette.
+If you want to boot to a command prompt, consider using a bootable diskette.